Faye Nangala Hudson, Warlukurlangu Jukurrpa (Fire country Dreaming), 30x30cm

 Framing Aboriginal Art

-Our canvas and linen paintings are sent rolled for easy re-stretching at your local framer.
-Bark paintings and smaller works in our Stretched Desert Paintings collection arrive ready to hang.
-Watercolours should be framed behind glass, whether in a custom or pre-made frame.
+To keep pricing transparent, we deliver artworks as they come to us—unframed and priced in accordance with each art centre.
+Canvas and linen pieces are rolled for easy re-stretching at your local framer.
+Bark paintings and smaller items from our Stretched Desert Paintings collection arrive ready to hang.
+Watercolours should be framed behind glass, either custom or pre-made.
 Learn more about Framing Aboriginal Art.

-Our customers consistently praise our fast deliveries, the accuracy of our images, and our ethical business model.
+Our customers love our fast deliveries, the accuracy of our images, and our ethical business model.
+See our Customer Reviews to learn more.